milaninayak123/pl300-powerbi-notes/notes/15-report-design-requirements.md

 # Part 15 — Report Design Requirements

+*Knowing your audience, the four report types, and UI vs. UX.*

 Before building anything, a good report starts with a simple question: who's actually going to look at this, and what do they need from it?
 This part covers that groundwork; Part 16 gets into actually building the report.

 ## The Three Audiences